History of the Indianapolis Colts: 1988–1994: Playoff drought

 The future looked bright for the Colts under Meyer and with Dickerson at running back.
 Unfortunately, Meyer did not deliver another playoff appearance for the rest of his tenure.
 In 1988, Dickerson played a full season and again led the league in rushing.
 However, the Colts began the season with a disappointing 1–5 record.
 The Colts ended the season with a 9–7 record but were easily beaten by the 12–4 Buffalo Bills for the AFC East division crown.
 The team continued to slip in 1989 and ended the season with an 8–8 record, good for second in the AFC East.
-In 1990, the Colts attempted to make another daring move by trading Andre Rison, Chris Hinton, and draft picks for the right to draft Jeff George with the first pick in the 1990 NFL Draft.
+In 1990, the Colts attempted to make another daring move by trading Andre Rison, Chris Hinton, and draft picks for the right to draft Jeff George with the first pick in the 1990 NFL draft.
 Even with the continued roster improvements and bold trades, the Colts fell to 7–9 in 1990, which put head coach Ron Meyer on the hot seat.
 The 1991 team faced much pressure in light of missing the previous three postseasons.
 The team failed to deliver on the expectations and began the season with an 0–9 record and eventually finished the season 1–15, the worst record of any Indianapolis Colts team.
-Head coach Ron Meyer was replaced after the first five games of the season by Rick Venturi, who would eventually be fired at the end of the season.
+Head coach Ron Meyer was replaced after the first five games of the season by defensive coordinator Rick Venturi.